ishan00/ishantarunesh.com/_posts/2023-09-17-the-bollywood-project.md

 excerptLength: 39
 ---

 Certain words occur very frequently in Hindi (Bollywood) songs -- such as khuda, aasmaan, piya, naina etc. I've been gathering songs that incorporate these words, and my collection has grown considerably.
 I thought it's time to share the list.
+Click on the song to hear it on youtube

 ### Khuda (31)
 <div style="line-height: 2;">